apache/predictionio/docs/manual/tutorials/engines/itemrec/movielens.md

 $ $PIO_HOME/bin/pio register
 ```
 where `$PIO_HOME` is your installation path of PredictionIO.
-Under the director `io.prediction.engines.itemrec`, you will see a
+Under the directory `io.prediction.engines.itemrec`, you will see a
 self-contained set of configuation files for an instance of Item Recommendation
 Engine.